* Trump says pact would hurt economy, cost jobs

 "I was elected to represent the citizens of Pittsburgh, not Paris," the Republican president said.

-Pittsburgh's mayor, Democrat Bill Peduto, shot back on Twitter that his city, long the heart of the U.S. steel industry, actually embraced the Paris accord.
+Pittsburgh's mayor, Democrat Bill Peduto, shot back on Twitter that his town, long the heart of the U.S. steel industry, actually embraced the Paris accord.

 The spokesman for U.N.
 Secretary-General Antonio Guterres called the action a "major disappointment."
-The U.N. body that handles climate negotiations said the accord could not be renegotiated based on the request of a single nation.
+The U.N. body that handles climate negotiations said the accord cannot be renegotiated based on the request of a single nation.

 GREEN CLIMATE FUND

-The White House said it would stick to U.N. rules for withdrawing from the pact.
-Those rules require a nation to wait three years from the date the pact gained legal force, Nov.
+The White House said it will stick to U.N. rules for withdrawing from the pact.
+These rules require a nation to wait three years from the date the pact gained legal force, Nov.
 4, 2016, before formally seeking to leave.
 That country must then wait another year.

-Tesla Inc CEO Elon Musk and Walt Disney CEO Robert Iger said they would leave White House advisory councils after Trump's move.
+Tesla Inc Chief Executive Officer Elon Musk said he will leave White House advisory councils after Trump's move.

 "Climate change is real.
 Leaving Paris is not good for America or the world," Musk said in a Twitter post.